 The next time you feel like reacting, take a breath and call to mind your values and the character traits you’d like to cultivate in your children.
 Then respond with the intention of building them!
 And don’t forget to be kind to yourself, too!

-For expert parenting advice tailored to you or for more positive parenting tips or parenting articles to develop mindful parenting, check out Heartmanity's parenting resources.
+For expert parenting advice, to receive parent coaching tailored to you, or for more positive parenting tips or mindful parenting articles, check out Heartmanity's parenting resources.